Margaret Middleton Fund for Endangered Australian Native Vertebrate Animals

-- Applicants should also either be enrolled for a PhD and hold an APA or university scholarship, or be within 3 years of obtaining a PhD and hold a postdoctoral position at a recognised institution e.g. CSIRO or University.
+- Applicants should also either be enrolled for a PhD and hold an APA or university scholarship, or be within 3 years of obtaining a PhD (or equivalent) and hold a postdoctoral position at a recognised institution e.g. CSIRO or University.

 - The research must address ecological and conservation problems in Australian systems.

 - The work should lead to publication in high quality ecological or conservation/management journals.